 The freshly printed pages are then taken to a binder machine.
 This process ensures that all the pages are glued together, which is the first step in the process where all the pages start to look like a book!

 The next step is to add the cover.
-With softback books, the cover is added during the binding process, and hardback covers are glued to the pages using the casing machine, and then added to the press to ensure the cover has been stuck down firmly.
-There are two different types of hardback covers: cloth and print over board (POB).
-Both of these are stored in the case making machine, with covers being fed in the machine where hardback materials are automatically glued on.
+With paperback books, the cover is added during the binding process, and hardcover are glued to the pages using the casing machine, and then added to the press to ensure the cover has been stuck down firmly.
+There are two different types of hardcover: cloth and print over board (POB).
+Both of these are stored in the case making machine, with covers being fed in the machine where hardcover materials are automatically glued on.
 If necessary, the covers are then sent to be embossed by an embossing wheel, which is a machine that emboss the cover in a colored foil with the requested name.

-Now all the hardback covers are ready, the bound pages are able to be placed inside.
+Now all the hardcovers are ready, the bound pages are able to be placed inside.
 Again, this is done inside the casing machine to ensure the pages and cover have been firmly stuck together.

 All the books are now sent to the quality control phase, where all books are checked to make sure that they are perfect.
 Quality control checks for any marks, blemishes or errors made during the production process.
 If a book is not perfect, then it is sent to be either fixed or to be completely remade.
 This is one of the most important steps of the book making process, as it ensures the high quality product we promise to our customers.